Zaydman-Lab/PC-clonality-index/README.md

 1. Define a local "non-MG" cohort.
 2. Create a CSV file with X rows and 2 columns.
 - Each row should contain a unique sFLC sample from the non-MG cohort.
-- The left and right columns should contain kappa and lambda sFLC values, respectively.
+- The left and right columns should be named "kappa" and "lambda" and contain kappa and lambda sFLC values, respectively.
 - Place the CSV file into the "Data" directory of the repository.
 3. Run pc_clonality.py with the "-n" flag followed by the filename of CSV file created in Step 1.
 For example: